haolihuang/NYC-Housing-Sales/README.md

 ## Getting started
 ---
-The project is done using Jupyter notebook.
+I used Jupyter notebook for this project.
 Run the notebook locally to interact with the map. \
-One way to install Jupyter notebook is by using [Anaconda](https://docs.anaconda.com/anaconda/install/).
+To install Jupyter notebook, one can do so with [conda or pip](https://jupyter.org/install), but I found it neat to use the package management tool [Anaconda](https://docs.anaconda.com/anaconda/install/).